 About 150 years ago, the town used to be the sole Pony Express station in the whole of Colorado.
 This is also where the 15-year old Buffalo Bill (William Cody) signed in as a rider.
 Going west of the trail is Fort Sedgwick, which served as an important installation used to protect travelers and telegraph lines from Indians and robbery threats.

-Recreation on South Platte River Trail
+Activities near South Platte River Trail

 Major points of interest along its path are the refurbished Hippodrome Arts Center, which was built in 1919.
 It features an art gallery, an event space and a movie house.
 The Fort Sedgwick Depot Museum features Indian artifacts, antique collections and other interesting memorabilia.